4. Homestay arrangements (Level 2 schools only)

 - Students under 13 years of age at the time of commencing studies may only reside with a parent/legal guardian or Department of Home Affairs (DHA) approved relative.

 - DET International Education Division (IED) requires students over 18 years of age to live in approved accommodation for the duration of their study as a condition of their enrolment at the school.
 In special circumstances, DET (IED) may allow alternative living arrangements in consultation with the school.
-In these cases, schools are required to support students to find suitable accommodation and adjust to independent living, as required by the National Code of Practice for Providers of Education and Training to Overseas Students 2018 (Cth) (the National (Standard 6).
+In these cases, schools are required to support students to find suitable accommodation and adjust to independent living, as required by the (Standard 6).

 - All homestays fees must be transferred electronically.
 Homestay fees may be collected and disbursed by the school, or directly exchanged between the homestay provider and the student.